The Marginalia Problem

 The thing about a daydream was that it left no fingerprints.
 That was its alibi and also, Iyla decided, its weakness — because a thing that left no trace could be tested for traces, and a thing that could be tested could be caught.
 So on Sunday she came back to the café early, before the crypto men, before the lunch rush, and she sat at the wobbly table with the book and a plan she had written out on the train in the smallest, most serious handwriting she owned.

 The plan had two hypotheses, because Mr. Behr had taught her, without ever using the word, that one hypothesis is just a wish wearing a lab coat.
 Hypothesis one: she had a tired, vivid, slightly worrying imagination.
 Hypothesis two: the absurd one.
-The point was to design something the two hypotheses disagreed about — some single outcome the daydream could not fake.
-And here she had an advantage she had not had on Saturday, which was that she now knew how the door closed.
+The point was to design something the two could not both survive — some single outcome the daydream had no way to fake.
+And here she had an advantage Saturday had not given her: she now knew how the door closed.
 Thinking closed it.
 The oh had closed it.
 Narration was the exit.
-Which meant that to test the inside, she would have to do something before she had time to describe it to herself.
+Which meant that to test the inside, she would have to act before she had time to describe the act to herself.

-So she chose her act in advance, in the café, where it was safe to think: she would reach down and put her hand flat in the bog water at the edge of the road.
-Cold water.
-Peat-brown, real.
-If hypothesis one was true, her hand would come back as it left — warm, dry, café-temperature.
+So she chose the act in advance, here, where it was safe to think: she would put her hand flat in the standing water at the edge of the road.
+Peat-brown, cold, real.
+If hypothesis one was true, her hand would come back as it left — dry, café-warm.
 If hypothesis two was true, it would not.

 She controlled for everything she could reach.
 She dried both hands on a napkin until the paper shredded.
-She moved her thermos to the far end of the table, capped, so it could not be blamed for any wetness later.
-She noted the time on her phone — 9:14 — and noted, also, with a skeptic's spite, that the table was dry, the air was dry, the whole overheated room was as dry as a lecture.
+She moved her thermos to the far end of the table, capped, so it could not be blamed later.
+She noted the time — 9:14 — and noted, with a skeptic's spite, that the table was dry, the air was dry, the whole overheated room was as dry as a lecture.
 Nothing within arm's reach could account for a wet hand except the one thing she was forbidding herself to believe in.
-Then she opened to the moor, found Jane on the road, and stopped thinking on purpose, which is the hardest instruction a mind can be given.
+Then she opened to the moor, found the figure on the road, and stopped thinking on purpose, which is the hardest instruction a mind can be given.

 The wind came up off the page.

 She did not greet it.
-She did not marvel.
-She had promised herself she would not marvel, because marvelling was a sentence and sentences were the door swinging shut.
-She let the grey slope build itself, let the stone wall assemble, let the cold insinuate itself into her left cuff, and she went down — not poured this time but stepped, deliberate, the way you step onto ice you have decided to trust.
+She did not marvel — marvelling was a sentence, and sentences swung the door shut.
+She let the grey slope build itself, let the stone wall assemble, let the cold work into her left cuff, and she went down — not poured this time but stepped, deliberate, the way you step onto ice you have decided to trust.
 The heather scratched.
-The boots were on her feet again, laces wet again, and she did not say again, she kept her whole self pointed at the single task like a held breath.
+The boots were on her feet, laces wet, and she did not say again, did not say anything, kept her whole self pointed at the one task like a held breath.
 She crouched.
-The road was right there, the gleam of standing water in the wheel-rut black and unbothered.
+The wheel-rut was right there, the standing water in it black and unbothered.
 She reached.
-Her fingers broke the surface and the cold went up her arm like a struck bell, real cold, specific cold, colder than anything in a warm room had any business being —
+Her fingers broke the surface and the cold went up her arm like a struck bell — real cold, specific cold, colder than anything in a warm room had any business being —

 Her cuff was soaked to the elbow.

 "You alright there?"
-The barista had come for the cold tea, and was looking at the dark wet patch spreading down Iyla's sleeve onto the table with the mild concern of a person who would now have to fetch a cloth.
+The barista had come for the cold tea and was looking at the dark patch spreading down Iyla's sleeve onto the table with the mild concern of a person who would now have to fetch a cloth.
 "You spill something?"

 And that was the part Iyla had not designed for, the part no daydream in the history of tired imaginations had ever managed: a second person, frowning at the evidence, asking her to explain it.